What Is End Milling?

 To learn more, see our article on Traditional Milling.

-How Does the End Milling Process Work?
+How the End Milling Process Works

 End milling is used to remove material from the surface of a workpiece.
 It begins with the workpiece securely clamped onto the machine's work table or fixture.
 The spinning end mill is brought into contact with the workpiece's surface, and the cutting edges engage the material.
 The machine's spindle rotates at high speed to minimize vibration and cut cleanly.
 The work table itself moves the workpiece around the fixed cutting spindle.
 As the end mill rotates and the workpiece advances, the cutting edges of the end mill remove material from the workpiece's surface.
 Chips that get cut away are continuously removed from the cutting zone by the machine's chip evacuation system or by the motion of the end mill itself.
 The machinist or CNC (computer numerical control) program controls the speed, feed rate, depth of cut, and toolpath.

-End milling is suited to a wide range of applications across various industries.
-It is employed for specific machining requirements or workpiece geometries.
 End milling is ideal for machining workpieces with complex shapes, contours, and intricate profiles because it can cut in multiple directions at once.
 It’s also great at creating slots or narrow channels in a workpiece.
 End milling allows for customization and precision when profiles with specific shapes or features need to be cut.
 Milled items come away with good finishes on flat, even surfaces.
 With careful tool selection, this technique is suitable for all cuttable materials.
 End milling ensures accuracy and repeatability when you need tight tolerances and high precision.
 It is also used in both prototyping and production scenarios, making it easy to scale up for mass production.

-What Industries Use End Milling?
+Industries that Use End Milling

-What Are the Different Types of End Mills?
+The Different Types of End Mills

 The different types of end mills are discussed below: